Skip to main content

 Activate the plugin

 The plugin is deactivated by default.
 You need to activate it to be able to use it.
-While logged in as an admin, click on the administration menu item in the top menu, and then click on “Users Directory”
+While logged in as an admin, click on the administration menu item in the top menu, and then click on "Users Directory".

-Ldap directory settings screen (disabled) fig. Ldap directory settings screen (disabled)
+LDAP directory settings screen (disabled)

 Click on the switch next to "Users Directory" to enable the plugin.

-Ldap directory settings screen (enabled) fig. Ldap directory settings screen (enabled)
+LDAP directory settings screen (enabled)

 You will need to fill the configuration parameters with your connection details before you can save the settings and actually activate it.